Christmas TV Specials features:

 Lego Star Wars Holiday Special (2020)

 Since then, there has never been another Star Wars Holiday Special, until now!
-With the new version care of the Lego Star Wars team at Disney.
-And while it may not reach the legendary heights of the original in terms of its mystique.
-Its tongue in cheek take on both the 1978 Christmas outing and the Skywalker legacy is nothing short of genius.
-While its humour reaches adults and kids alike as it places the Star Wars universe into a gigantic blender and revels in the smoothie that follows.
-But, even more, impressive is the treatment of the sequel characters so severely let down on the silver screen.
-The Lego adventure, ultimately giving them more life than The Rise of Skywalker ever could.
+But this time, it comes courtesy of the Lego Star Wars team at Disney +.
+The result may not reach the legendary heights of the original in terms of its mystique and questionable characters.
+However, Its tongue in cheek take on the 1978 Christmas outing, and the Skywalker legacy is nothing short of genius all the same.
+Here its humour reaches adults and kids alike as it places the Star Wars universe into a gigantic intergalactic blender.

 We also love: The Simpsons: Marge Be Not Proud (1995)